barbaraschiavinato/front-end-speeches/docs/Q1-2025/real-time-data/performance.md

 ## **Use WebSocket Subprotocols**

 - WebSocket supports subprotocols that allow you to define custom protocols for your communication.
 This can be used to optimize data formats and ensure that only necessary data is transmitted.

+## **Keep WebSocket Connections Efficient**

+- **Reconnection Logic**: Implement automatic reconnects for when the WebSocket connection drops.
+Using libraries like `reconnecting-websocket` can help handle reconnections and backoff strategies.
+- **Ping/Pong Mechanism**: To prevent timeouts and keep the connection alive, periodically send ping messages from the client, and handle pong responses from the server.